sekogan/hdmon/README.md

 ## Motivation

-[hd-idle](http://hd-idle.sourceforge.net/) is excellent but it doesn't work well on my system that has several HDDs in USB enclosures.
+[hd-idle](http://hd-idle.sourceforge.net/) is an excellent tool but it doesn't work well on my system that has several HDDs in USB enclosures.
 These enclosures apparently spin up disks almost immediately after they have been spun down.
 Not sure, but this is the most plausible explanation that I came up with.
 Another problem is that if a disk